luizadesilv/ADP-interview-task/README.md

 JavaScript (node.js) server application that makes an HTTP GET request to the `get-task` endpoint and handles data related to employee transactions.

-It also makes an HTTP POST request to the `submit-task` endpoint with a JSON object containing the largest 'alpha' type transactions of the employee with the highest total earnings in the year prior (`2023`) to the current one.
+It also makes an HTTP POST request to the `submit-task` endpoint with a JSON object containing the largest `alpha` type transactions of the employee with the highest total earnings in the year prior (`2023`) to the current one.

 The final goal is to receive a `200` status code from the `submit-task` endpoint that means the requests were successful.